 The following instructions apply to latex garage floor paint.
 Products sold as one-part epoxy require the same treatment.
 Two-part epoxy coatings require more extensive applications.
 Paints that are made specifically for use on concrete floors should provide adequate slip resistance without additional additives.

 Regardless of the product you choose, read the instructions carefully.
 Pay particular attention to surface preparation and temperature suggestions.
-Most garage floor paint jobs that fail do so because the surface was incorrectly prepared or the surface temperature (which is not necessarily the same as the air temperature) was too low to allow for a good bond.
+Most garage floor paint jobs that fail do so because the surface was incorrectly prepared or the surface temperature was too low to allow for a good bond.
 High humidity can also negatively affect the durability of the paint job.

 Inspect the Garage Floor